Mizogg/Python-WebServer/README.md

 Webserver_4.7.5.py Hunt for Bitcoin.
 Just addresses starting with 1

 Includes Auto Random and Auto Sequential.
 No NEED for tamper monkey.
-Amazing Program.
+Amazing Program. search field added.
+To use:(paste and remove focus by clicking) WIF search by WIF
+1878574747  search by page number
+@764523535  search page by privatekey decimal
+$ffff or $FFFFF search page by privatekey hex
+[123] change increment
+(2345-8856464646) change random range

 😊 😇 🙂Special THanks to Alex Curl for All his hard work😊 😇 🙂